veliovgroup/jazeee-meteor-spiderable/README.md

 seems to break phantom on some servers.

 In addition, it waits for Iron Router to complete routing.
-You will need to set Meteor.isRouteComplete to true in order to publish.
+You will need to set Meteor.isRouteComplete to true when your route is finished, in order to publish.

+I also set Spiderable.originalRequest to the http request.
+See [issue 1](https://github.com/jazeee/jazeee-meteor-spiderable/issues/1).

 If you deploy your application with `meteor bundle`, you must install `phantomjs` ([http://phantomjs.org](http://phantomjs.org/)) somewhere in your